-At SimScale we have customers who want to ensure performance, durability and energy efficiency of their fan designs.
-To achieve their goals, they use simulation to calculate flow rates, static pressure, total pressure, static efficiency, total efficiency, peak total efficiency, forces and moments acting on the fans and more.
-Also, analyzing and optimizing fan vibrations and conducting structural analyses on the foils, brackets, and structural mounts to ensure structural reliability are common projects.
+At SimScale we have customers who want to ensure performance, durability, and energy efficiency of their fan designs.
+To achieve their goals, they use simulation to calculate flow rates, static pressure, total pressure, static efficiency, total efficiency, peak total efficiency, forces and moments acting on the fans, and more.
+In addition, analyzing and optimizing fan vibrations and conducting structural analyses on the foils, brackets, and structural mounts to ensure structural reliability are common projects.

-Among these customers is the engineering office Dr. Heiser (based in Mannheim, Germany), which provides services for design and analysis of aerodynamic applications such as fans and other turbomachinery, but also wind tunnels and fire safety.
+Among these customers is the engineering office Dr. Heiser (based in Mannheim, Germany), which provides services for the design and analysis of aerodynamic applications such as fans and other turbomachinery, but also wind tunnels and fire safety.

-The engineers from Dr. Heiser office had planned to make several design changes to increase the volume flux through a fan.
+The engineers from Dr. Heiser office planned to make several design changes to increase the volume flux through a fan.
 This had to be done while respecting the limits regarding the power consumption of the fan and the minimum pressure increase that the fan should generate.
 Different design changes have been developed to increase the volume flux while respecting the mentioned limits.

 The SimScale platform enabled the engineers to predict the performance characteristics of the new designs by analyzing the CAD models.

-The expensive and time-consuming manufacturing of a prototype was thereby postponed by the engineering team to a phase where a mature design version will exist.
+The expensive and time-consuming manufacturing of a prototype was thereby postponed by the engineering team to a phase where a mature design version would exist.

-The first step was uploading the CAD model of the new design to SimScale and set up a fluid flow simulation.
+The first step was uploading the CAD model of the new design onto the SimScale platform and set up a fluid flow simulation.